 What Is a Bachelor of Science in Electrical Engineering?

 Electrical engineering is a dynamic and continually evolving field.
 Prepare to be an innovator on the forefront of emerging technologies with a Bachelor of Science in Electrical Engineering degree from Grand Canyon University.
-Developed with industry guidance, this undergraduate degree gives students broad foundational knowledge in specializations such as electrical design, electronics engineering and signal processing.
+Developed with industry guidance, this undergraduate electrical engineering degree gives students broad foundational knowledge in specializations such as electrical design, electronics engineering and signal processing.

 The Bachelor of Science in Electrical Engineering is offered by the College of Science, Engineering and Technology.
 It is a multidisciplinary program, combining key facets of mathematics, chemistry and physics.
 The courses blend instructional knowledge with real-world applications and practical project management.
-Students will acquire expertise in circuits, electromagnetic fields, and signals and systems.
+Students will acquire expertise in circuits, electromagnetic fields, signals and systems.
 They demonstrate their mastery of the field through hands-on capstone projects.

 This intensive Bachelor of Science degree program prepares students to succeed across all branches of electrical engineering, including power, electronic, signal processing and telecommunications engineering.
-Students will polish their problem-solving and critical thinking skills in the hands-on labs, integrated seamlessly with classroom lectures.
+Students will polish their problem-solving and critical thinking skills in the hands-on labs that are integrated seamlessly along with classroom lectures.